acuminous/filby/README.md

 # Add enums for your reference data
 # Equivalent of PostgreSQL's CREATE TYPE statement
 - operation: ADD_ENUM
-  name: park_calendar_event_type
+  name: season_type
   values:
-    - Park Open - Owners
-    - Park Open - Guests
-    - Park Close - Owners
+    - Owners
-    - Park Close - Guests
+    - Guests

 # Adding entities performs the following:
 # 1. Inserts a row into the 'fby_entity' table,